June 21, 2017

 The day began with a USATF certified 5K family run/walk sponsored by the Hackensack University Medical Center Foundation and the Run for Sue Committee.
 Susan’s family, led by her parents, Susan and Bill Zabransky, along with many friends, established the Committee.
 Dedicated donors have helped to complete Susan’s Suite, a 10-bed unit for patients with cancer and diseases of the immune system, treated in the Emergency and Trauma Center at Hackensack University Medical Center.

-The Hackensack University Medical Center Foundation and the Run for Sue Committee continue to fund an endowed memorial scholarship, which helps to support the education of a promising medical student at the Seton Hall-Hackensack Meridian School of Medicine.
+The Hackensack University Medical Center Foundation and the Run for Sue Committee continue to fund an endowed memorial scholarship, which helps to support the education of a promising medical student at the Hackensack Meridian School of Medicine at Seton Hall University.

 Funding also continues for two weeks of camp at Pony Power Therapies in Mahwah for patients treated at the Joseph M. Sanzari Children’s Hospital at Hackensack University Medical Center.
 The equine therapy program offers pediatric patients and related families opportunities to engage in activities related to horses and the farm.